dani-f/olympic-medals/README.md

 # Olympic Medals 2024

-This is the GitHub repository for a post on my [blog](https://dani-f.quarto.pub/my-blog).
+This is the GitHub repository for the Olympic Medals article on my [website](https://dani-f.quarto.pub/my-blog).